vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-10-22, I skipped all exercises to make time for my dental cleaning trip; see [here](2025-10-22-dental-cleaning.md) for the trip details.

+## 2025-10-23: skipped strength exercises

+On Thursday 2025-10-23, I skipped strength exercises.
+I had to deal with a number of time-sensitive items after returning from jogging, and I ended up missing the time window for strength exercises.